Miniature Fairy Garden Spring Dioramas

 Lastly, and probably my favourite is the little Easter egg dying scene diorama.
 I was inspired by something similar I spied at the miniature store.
 Here is my DIY version.

-I picked up the tiny cups, one plate, and the sweet little basket there.
+I picked up the tiny cups, one plate, and the sweet little Easter basket there.

 The eggs are made out of white polymer clay.
-I used paint on some to make them look dyed.
+I used paint on the front of the egg for some to make them to look dyed.
 Also, I added some paint to the cups for the dye.

 The newspapers are a free printable from here.
-I added just a dab of the paint so it would look more real, like the Easter egg dye had spilled on the newspaper a little.
+Look for digital items like this online and print at home, resizing with your printer to get the perfect fit.
+I added just a dab of the paint on some paper towel and added to the newspaper.
+I thought it made the scene look more real, like the Easter egg dye had spilled on the newspaper a little.

 This scene all takes place in an old sardine tin.
-I have to confess I threw out the sardines, I just wanted the cute little tin, be sure to leave the lid attached for a cute effect.
+I have to confess I threw out the sardines, I just wanted the cute little tin.
+I used extraordinary care to leave the lid attached and curled back for a cute effect.

 With Miniature Fairy Garden Spring Dioramas, life really is a party!